dd9jn/rfc4880bis/crypto-refresh.md

 Please note that we are intentionally leaving conflict resolution to the implementer; most conflicts are simply syntax errors, and the wishy-washy language here allows a receiver to be generous in what they accept, while putting pressure on a creator to be stingy in what they generate.

 Some apparent conflicts may actually make sense --- for example, suppose a keyholder has a V3 key and a V4 key that share the same RSA key material.
-Either of these keys can verify a signature created by the other, and it may be reasonable for a signature to contain an issuer subpacket for each key, as a way of explicitly tying those keys to the signature.
+Either of these keys can verify a signature created by the other, and it may be reasonable for a signature to contain an Issuer Key ID subpacket ({{issuer-keyid-subpacket}}) for each key, as a way of explicitly tying those keys to the signature.

 ### Malformed and Unknown Signatures {#malformed-signatures}